-It was a relatively simple routine: morning, I gave him a bath, cleaned her bed sores (I had to learn a lot about human frailty and recognize that I could be in his place someday ...), made the dressing as a nurse taught me and walked, step by step, to the ambulance, known as "papa everything," an irony without limits ...
+It was a relatively simple routine: in the morning I would give him a bath, clean his bedsores (I had to learn a lot about human frailty and recognize that it could be me in his place someday…), do the bandages as the nurse had taught me and forwarding him, step by step, to the ambulance, known as "pope all", an irony without limits ...

 Arriving at the hospital, he would put him in a wheelchair and take him to the third floor, where he would be placed on a bed and given intravenous medication.
 It was there like that all day.

-I did not know what he had, but it was something terrible, because he barely supported himself on his legs.
-Need support to go to the bathroom, to eat, to all ...
-Even a glass of water he was not able to handle.
-Still found time to know the other patients that floor and went as far as possible, making friends, getting to know those people, their stories, making them my family.
-Even gained the confidence of doctors and nurses who came to see me a helper, someone else to collaborate.
+I didn't know what he had, but it was terrible, because he barely supported himself on his legs.
+Need support to go to the bathroom, to eat, for everything ...
+Even a glass of water he could not hold.
+Still, I found time to meet the other patients on that floor, and I went as far as possible to make friends, to know those people, their stories, to make them my family.
+I even gained the trust of the doctors and nurses who came to see me as a helper, someone else to collaborate with.

 Sought wheelchair, pushing gurneys, did everything he could to help.

 Brought water to a patient, nurses warned about the serum that had the vein that was lost, I learned a lot about the routine of a hospital and I owe it to each of the people who had the privilege of serving.